Any questions?

 Official details of the programme

-This degree programme is registered in the Central Register of Higher Education Programmes (CROHO) as follows:
+This degree programme is registered in Registration of Institutions and Programmes (RIO)

 Both the official Dutch and the official international name of the degree programme (current at the time of your graduation) will be printed on your diploma.